endurantgames/cosmiclegends/src/classes/mage.md

 :   You can impart some of your magical power to another hero.
     Choose two of your Power Words.
-Until the end of the current Storyline, they gain those Words as Personal Power Words.
+Until the end of the current Storyline, they gain those Words as Core Power Words.
 You can only do this once per Storyline.

 Healing Mantra